Notary Services

 Notary Services now available at the K-State Student Union.

 The Union Director's Office (Union 214) is officially authorized to provide public notary services, conveniently located on the Union's second floor.
+The service must be conducted in the Union.

 Pricing